 8 Do’s and Don’ts Of Expressed Breast Milk

 - Do everything in your power to never waste EBM.
-Measure and store it in small portions that can be consumed once.
+Measure and store EBM in small portions that can be consumed once.

 - I started off by storing EBM in 30mls portions to avoid wastage and contamination.
-30mls is just about the amount baby can feed on per meal from he third months onward.
-I ensured that the first EBM in the fridge was used first to avoid using overstaying.
+30mls is just about the amount baby can feed on per meal from he fourth months onward.
+I ensured that the first EBM in the fridge was used first to prevent overstaying.
 When the baby’s consumption per meal increased, I stored the EBM in portions of both 60mls and 30mls.

-- At first, I would remove four packs of 30mls from the freezer and kept in the refrigerator to thaw for the day.
+- I would remove four packs of 30mls from the freezer and keep them in the refrigerator to thaw for the day.
 This way all the EBM was safe.
-We would then thaw one portion at a time.
+We would then thaw one portion at a time during feeding.

-- Since you will not be the one feeding baby, it is important to give simple instructions for easy execution.
+- Given that you will not be the one feeding baby in between the breastfeeding sessions, it is important to give simple instructions for easy execution.

-- If you live in a country with unreliable power supply, invest in ice packs to give back up for those times with power outage.
-Ensure that your EBM is kept at the center of the fridge and freezer where the temperatures are more stable.
+- If you live in a country with unreliable power supply, invest in ice packs for back up cooling during those times with power outage.
+You should ensure that EBM is kept at the center of the fridge and freezer where temperatures are more stable.

-- Avoid storing EBM on refrigerator door shelves because of the increased possibility of drastic temperature changes during power outage and with opening and closing of the fridge with normal use.
-These principle is borrowed from those that inform cold chain maintenance for vaccines in health facilities.
+- Avoid storing EBM on refrigerator door shelves.
+There is an increased possibility of drastic temperature changes during power outage and with opening and closing of the fridge with normal use.
+This principle is borrowed from those that inform cold chain maintenance for vaccines in health facilities.

 - When thawing and warming the EBM, I used to put it in boiled water.
-EBM should not be boiled directly.
+Do not directly boil EBM.
 When thawing frozen EBM, you may notice that it sometimes separates.
 When it does, swirl it gently to mix it.

 - Exclusive breastfeeding needs commitment and discipline.
 It is a labor of love.
 As a mother who manged to exclusively breastfeed,my prayer is that you too get to enjoy this gift from mother nature.